 Women with metastatic breast cancer may receive various systemic therapies to control the disease.
 These include chemotherapy, hormonal therapy, biologics, immunotherapies, other targeted agents, or combinations of these.

-The choice of treatments depends on certain characteristics of the tumor, such as hormone receptors, HER2/neu status, and the location of the disease.
+The choice of treatments depends on certain characteristics of your breast cancer tumor type, such as hormone receptors, HER2/neu status, and the location of the disease.

 There are a large number of chemotherapy drugs that work in many different ways.
 In a very general sense, these drugs can help you fight breast cancer by interrupting the growth and spread of cancer cells.
 Each of them works in a somewhat different fashion and their dose, schedule, and use, either alone or in combinations, can lead to different levels of effectiveness.